-The Group intends to undertake operations that may be denominated in currencies other than Australian Dollars.
+The Group undertakes operations outside of Australia that are denominated in currencies other than Australian Dollars.

-The Group may, in respect of these operations, be exposed to fluctuations in foreign exchange rates will have direct impact on the Group's net assets.
+The Group may, in respect of these operations, be exposed to fluctuations in foreign exchange rates which will have direct impact on the Group's net assets.
 Movements in foreign exchange may favourably or adversely affect future amounts to be incurred by the Group.